parse-community/Parse-SDK-Flutter/README.md

     int countGames = apiResponse.count;
   }
 ```

 ## Live Queries
-This tool allows you to subscribe to a Parse.Query you are interested in.
-Once subscribed, the server will notify clients whenever a Parse.Object that matches the Parse.Query is created or updated, in real-time.
+This tool allows you to subscribe to a QueryBuilder you are interested in.
+Once subscribed, the server will notify clients
+whenever a ParseObject that matches the QueryBuilder is created or updated, in real-time.

 Parse LiveQuery contains two parts, the LiveQuery server and the LiveQuery clients.
-In order to use live queries, you need to set up both of them.
+In order to use live queries, you need
+to set up both of them.

 The Parse Server configuration guide on the server is found here https://docs.parseplatform.org/parse-server/guide/#live-queries and is not part of this documentation.

-Initialize the Parse Query server by entering the parameter liveQueryUrl in Parse().initialize:
+Initialize the Parse Live Query by entering the parameter liveQueryUrl in Parse().initialize:
 ```dart
   Parse().initialize(
         ApplicationConstants.keyApplicationId,